-Contrary to popular belief, Soondubu Jjigae is incredibly easy to make from scratch.
-At the beginning of my cooking journey, I must admit, I often resorted to the instant Soondubu packets to make the base soup.
+Contrary to popular belief, Korean tofu stew is incredibly easy to make from scratch.
+At the beginning of my cooking journey I admit, I often resorted to the instant Soondubu packets to make the base soup.

-It wasn’t until however, I started making the dish from start to finish, that I realized it was not only it was very simple to make and tasted significantly more delicious (and healthy) when made with fresh ingredients.
+It wasn’t until however, I started making the dish from start to finish that I realized it was not only it was straightforward to make and tasted significantly more delicious (and healthy) when made with fresh ingredients.

 - Soondubu, or Korean soft tofu.
 You should be able to easily find this in the Korean supermarket.
 Soondubu is often sold in a regular square container or in a cylinder shape, but I recommend using the latter (pictured above) as it is easy to handle when making soup.

-- If none of these options are available, it’s perfectly fine to use regular silken tofu found in standard grocery stores.
+- If none of these options are available, it’s perfectly fine to use regular soft or silken tofu found in regular grocery stores.

-- Sesame oil, vegetable oil, onion, green onion, and Gochugaru (Korean chili powder) to make the base chili oil.
+- Sesame oil, vegetable oil, onion, green onion: for the aromatics.

-- Salt, sugar, minced garlic, soy sauce, and oyster sauce to flavor the soup.
+- Gochugaru (Korean chili flakes), sugar, garlic, soy sauce, and oyster sauce to make the chili oil base.